AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Campaign v8 Web is designed to work optimally in the latest version of Google Chrome, Safari and Microsoft Edge.
 You might have trouble using certain features on older versions or other browsers.

-## Language preferences {#language-pref}

-Campaign v8 Web is currently available in the following languages:

-* English (US) - EN-US
-* French - FR
-* German - DE
-* Italian - IT
-* Spanish - ES
-* Portuguese (Brazilian) - PTBR
-* Japanese - JP
-* Korean - KR
-* Simplified Chinese - CHS
-* Traditional Chinese - CHT

-Your default language for Campaign Web is determined by the preferred language specified in your user profile.
-It does not relate to the language of your Campaign server and client console.

-To change your language:

-1. Click on your profile icon, on the top right, then select **Preferences**.
-1. Then click the language link displayed under your email address.
-1. Select your preferred language and click **Save**.
-You can select a second language in case the component you are using is not localized in your first language.

-## Dark theme {#dark-theme}

-You can switch to the dark theme from your profile icon.
-Use the **Dark theme** toggle to enable/disable it.

 ## Learn more {#learn-more}

 Learn how to browse, search, and filter lists available in your Campaign environment [in this page](list-filters.md).

 <!--